Mesa Bus Accident Attorneys

 Hurt in a Bus Collision?
 Get Help Today!

-The attorneys at Breyer Law Offices, P.C. have been representing victims of bus accidents in the Mesa area for years and we understand the level of frustration, pain and devastation these kinds of accidents can have on a family.
+The attorneys at Breyer Law Offices, P.C. have been representing victims of auto accidents in the Mesa area for years and we understand the level of frustration, pain and devastation these kinds of accidents can have on a family.
 We also believe wholeheartedly in obtaining the maximum amount of compensation for each victim we represent.
 Bus companies and the agencies that insure them are well aware of our willingness to bring them to trial – and fear our track record.
 The Husband & Wife Law Team will not settle for anything less than complete and comprehensive restitution for our clients.
 They will also use every trick in the book to ensure you settle for less than what you deserve.
 Don't speak with a company representative, insurance adjustor or private investigator until you have secured proper council.

 Contact our Mesa auto accident lawyers via our online form or give us a call at (480) 753-4534.